 Please note: Indicating that your spouse will remain at home while you study in the U.S. is not likely to convince the consulate that you do not intend to immigrate.
 Other evidence will be needed.

 Students with foreign educational credentials (credits and/or degrees received outside the United States) must receive an official evaluation from a recognized translation agency or official translator.
-You must have an official transcript evaluation with you when you arrive on campus—there are no exceptions.
+You must have an official transcript evaluation sent to Keuka College two weeks before your arrival.
+There are no exceptions.

 Evaluation requirements vary by country, so please be prepared to work with your admissions counselor to ensure that you have submitted all required documents.
 Evaluations can be requested using one of the following companies:

 - Education Credential Evaluators:

 - Transfer students must request a course-by-course evaluation.

 - Freshman and graduate students must request a general evaluation with grade average report.